j2labs/brubeck/README.md

 ### Template Loading

-Along with the template rendering, you must provide the path to your templates.
-If Jinja2 templates serve your needs, Providing that path in a call to `load_jinja2_env` is all you need.
+In addition to using a rendering mixin, you need to provide the path to your templates.

 That looks like this: